Boris Johnson ‘considering running for London mayor’

 The former Tory chairman told ITV’s Good Morning Britain: “It’s an attack on free speech.
 It’s an absolute disgrace and it rather begs the question that if the committee is so certain and so happy with their findings, why are they trying to stop any debate on this, to gag MPs.”

-Meanwhile, further evidence of Rishi Sunak’s problems with managing his own party came as Telford MP Lucy Allan announced she would step down at the next election.
+Meanwhile, further evidence of Mr Sunak’s problems with managing his own party came as Telford MP Lucy Allan announced she would step down at the next election.

 The Shropshire town is where Mr Johnson launched his 2019 manifesto, but Ms Allan said: “Today’s Conservative Party is just not interested in seats like Telford anymore.”